two photos of Tulum vs Cancun beaches, showcasing each city's best beaches

 Questions to Ask Yourself are:

 Are you traveling solo?
-If so, go to Tulum; it’s easier to meet people, nomads/ex-pats, backpackers, and such.
+If so, go to Tulum; meeting people, nomads/ex-pats, backpackers, and such is easier.

 Are you on a honeymoon?
 If so, both destinations work well, but realize that Tulum will be less fast-paced and more intimate than Cancun.
 But if you’re after a good all-inclusive deal, Cancun is perfect for you!